 This car seat offers a base that’s just 15 inches wide.
-When space is at a premium (like on a crowded airplane) you’ll appreciate something that’s easy to fit in your assigned seat.
+When space is at a premium (like on a crowded airplane), you’ll appreciate something easy to fit in your assigned seat.
 We also love that it’s easier to get through the narrow plane aisles.

 While the base piece is only 15 inches wide, there is a slight flair above the base near the armrests.
 This area measures about 18.5 inches wide and still leaves you with a very manageable car seat.

 Offers Rear-Facing and Front-Facing Use

 This is a convertible unit used in both forward- and rear-facing modes, making it a safer car seat for young babies.